-Remember, as you consider whether this option is right for your situation, know that the funds are only available for working capital losses due to the virus.
+Remember, as you consider which option is right for your situation, know that the funds are only available for working capital losses due to the virus.
 They are not to be used for the expansion of operations or consolidation of debt.
-In short, this financial assistance can be used to support on-going operations and to cover the costs/expenses that are necessary to stay afloat.
+In short, this financial assistance can be used to support ongoing operations and to cover the costs/expenses that are necessary to stay afloat.
 Private nonprofits are also eligible to receive SBA disaster relief.

 Financial Assistance For Small Businesses

 A key tool in America's economic recovery toolbox has been the Paycheck Protection Program (PPP), which came into existence as a way to provide financial relief to businesses with 500 or fewer employees, not-for-profit organizations, veterans' organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors.
 The original deadline to apply for these funds was June 30, 2020.
 However, as a result of the continued need demonstrated by organizations that had suffered economic hardship due to COVID, the government pushed the deadline to apply for these funds to Aug.
 8, 2020.
 Additionally, on May 15, 2020, the Small Business Administration released its much anticipated PPP Loan Forgiveness Application.
 Most recently, the Consolidated Appropriations Act was passed on Dec.
 27, 2020, for the purposes of helping countless businesses still reeling from the COVID crisis.
 Read on to learn more about this legislation.

 The American Institute of CPAs (AICPA) held a town-ball meeting on May 22, 2021.
 During that program, tax professionals shared a lot of helpful insight for CPAs as well as employers.
 The slide presented below, published with permission from the AICPA, shows the programs business owners of all types can apply for while funds are still available.
 Check it out below and reach out to your Rea CPA for additional insight or if you are looking for help to apply for assistance.